-There are two ways to fuse the threads: One involves reducing the number of threads per block and the other one involves fusing blocks in addition to threads and reducing the number of blocks of the kernel.
-Since reducing the number of threads per block results in poor resource utilization, SAGE additionally fuses blocks of each kernel.
-Figure 9(a) shows the original thread configuration before applying the optimization, and Figure 9(b) shows the thread configuration after fusing two adjacent threads and thread blocks.
-In the new configuration, each thread computes one output element
+There are two ways to fuse the threads: one involves reducing the number of TPBs, and the other one involves fusing blocks in addition to threads and reducing the number of blocks of the kernel.
+Since reducing the number of TPBs results in poor resource utilization, SAGE additionally fuses blocks of each kernel.
+Figure 10(a) shows the original thread configuration before applying the optimization, and Figure 10(b) shows the thread configuration after fusing two adjacent threads and thread blocks.
+In the new configuration, each thread computes one output element and writes it to two memory locations.
+Although the thread fusion optimization reduces the overall computations performed by the kernel, reducing more blocks may result in poor GPU utilization, as shown in Figure 3(c).
+Therefore, at some point, SAGE stops the fusion process, as it eventually leads to slowdown.